 Multi-national Ford Motor Company has — regardless of market — charted a fairly conservative path through the years.

 Multi-national Ford Motor Company has — regardless of market — charted a fairly conservative path through the years.
-Unlike dedicated eccentrics SAAB, Citroën and even American Motors, it has produced few cars that could be fairly characterized as weird, but here are five from Ford (and its Lincoln and Mercury divisions) that still have us scratching our heads:
+Unlike dedicated eccentrics SAAB, Citroën and even American Motors, it has produced few cars that could be fairly characterized as weird cars, but here are five weird cars from Ford (and its Lincoln and Mercury divisions) that still have us scratching our heads:

 |1982-85 Ford Escort EXP: The EXP (along with its twin the Mercury Lynx LN-7) was simply bizarre.
 It was supposed to be a sporty two-seater version of the Escort compact, but the styling was incomprehensible.
 It was touted by Ford as a modern, affordable and efficient version of the concept that brought the car world the classic two-seater 1955-57 Thunderbird.
 But where the T-Bird was graceful and elegant, the EXP was just odd, and the squinty, hungover look to the headlight treatment was particularly strange.|